QuantumWizard888/Reverse-Engineering-crackmes-with-Ghidra/README.md

-# Reverse Engineering crackmes with Ghidra
+# Reverse Engineering of crackmes with Ghidra

 ## Description ##
 A collection of crackme solutions created using Ghidra SRE (software Reverse Engineering) tool.
 This series of tutorials is for complete beginners in ASM and software reverse engineering.